Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sKqIciW-TVQ.md

 ### Transcript

-> hey snoot and jace hello uh when are we going to see replaceable foundation wall conveyors i don't know when but i think you will see it at some point i'm pretty sure
+> hey snoot and jace hello, when are we going to see replaceable foundation wall conveyors i don't know when but i think you will see it at some point i'm pretty sure